Matthew-D-Johnston/RB129-Assessment/classes_and_objects.md

 Thus, we can see that our `alexa` object has an `@name` instance variable associated with the value `"Alexa"`.
 That instance variable is keeping track of our object's state, but our state is tracking the attributes defined in the class for our object.
 Let's explain.

-Suppose that we wanted all 'Robot' objects of the `Robot` class to have the potential to posses musical abilities.
-Without performing any action on individual 'Robot' objects themselves, we can simply define a 'musical' attribute within our `Robot` class and the state of every existing instance, or object, of the `Robot` class, will now be tracking this attribute.
-Let's add it, and we will make sure to give it the two behavioural sub-properties of being able to be exposed and changed.
+Suppose that we wanted all Robot objects of the `Robot` class to have the potential to posses musical abilities.
+Without performing any action on individual Robot objects themselves, we can simply define a 'musical' attribute within our `Robot` class and the state of every existing instance, or object, of the `Robot` class, will now be tracking this attribute.
+Let's add it, and we will make sure to give it the two contingent behavioural properties of being able to be exposed and changed.

 ```ruby
 class Robot